14 things Portuguese travel bloggers hear the most

-So, this post started as a Facebook thread, half-serious, half-joke.
+So, this post started as a Facebook thread, half-serious, half-joking.
 And the more we wrote, the more we realized we had the same questions popping up.
-Unconformists and untraditional career choices will always raise questions.
-We’ve developed a thick-enough skin to let some slide, and to the others, we answer with our best sense of humor.
+Untraditional career choices will always raise questions.
+We’ve developed a thick enough skin to let some slide, and to the others, we answer with our best sense of humor.

 Oh!
 I almost forgot!
 In Portugal, workers get 22 paid vacation days a year.
 This, my dear readers from elsewhere in the world, seems to put non-frequent travelers in the most suspicious mode.
 Hence, the question pops up A LOT!